MicrosoftDocs/fabric-docs/docs/data-science/machine-learning-model.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 In [MLflow](https://mlflow.org/), an ML model can include multiple model versions.
-Each version can represent a model iteration.
+Here, each version can represent a model iteration.
 In this article, you learn how to interact with ML models to track and compare model versions.

-## Create a ML model
+## Create an ML model

 In MLflow, machine learning models include a standard packaging format.
 This format allows use of those models in various downstream tools, including batch inferencing on Apache Spark.
 The format defines a convention to save a model in different “flavors” that different downstream tools can understand.

-You can directly create an ML model from the user experience.
-The MLflow API can also directly create a ML model.
+The user experience can directly create an ML model from the user experience.
+The MLflow API can also directly create an ML model.

-To create an ML model from the user experience, follow these steps:
+To create an ML model from the user experience, you can:

 1. Create a new data science workspace, or select an existing data science workspace.
 1. From the **+ New** dropdown, select **Model**.
 This creates an empty model in your data science workspace.